mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 | -------------------- | ----------------------------------------- | ------------------------------------------------------------ |
 | `EmbeddingsResponse` | [EmbeddingsResponse](#embeddingsresponse) | This is the response object containing the generated embedding vectors. |

 This option can be used if the default values and behavior of the `EmbeddingsRequest` are insufficient and must be changed to work for your specific use case.
-It is also useful if you are interested in other [EmbeddingsResponse](#embeddingsresponse) values apart from the vector embeddings, like usage metrics.
+It is also useful if you are interested in other [EmbeddingsResponse](#embeddingsresponse) values apart from the vector embeddings.
+For example, it can provide usage metrics.

 The following flows may be used to construct and handle the required inputs: `EmbeddingsRequest_Create` and `EmbeddingsInput_Create`.

 ## 5 Showcase Application {#showcase-application}

-For more inspiration or guidance on how to use those microflows in your logic, Mendix highly recommends downloading the [showcase app](https://marketplace.mendix.com/link/component/220475) from the Marketplace that demonstrates a variety of example use cases.
+For more inspiration or guidance on how to use those microflows in your logic, Mendix recommends downloading the [showcase app](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of example use cases.

 {{% alert color="info" %}}
-For more information on how to set up a vector database, see [Retrieval augmented generation (RAG)](/appstore/modules/openai-connector/rag-example-implementation/)
+For more information on how to set up a vector database, see [Retrieval Augmented Generation (RAG)](/appstore/modules/openai-connector/rag-example-implementation/)
 {{% /alert %}}

 ## 6 Troubleshooting {#troubleshooting}